 HTC Vive review

-The HTC Vive is the most expensive option in the current virtual reality headset line-up, beating the £499 Oculus Rift and £350 PlayStation VR.
+The HTC Vive has historically been the most expensive option in the current virtual reality headset line-up, beating the £499 Oculus Rift and £350 PlayStation VR.
 But why the high price?
 The HTC Vive offers an unparalleled experience by providing users with the opportunity to not only look around the virtual environment but physically walk around and interact with the environment using bespoke handheld controllers.

 UK pricing and availability

 So, how much does the HTC Vive cost – and more importantly – where and when can users buy one?
-The HTC Vive headset complete with two bespoke controllers and two base stations will set the average consumer back £599 plus P&P for us in the UK following an August 2017 price drop, making it a pretty competitive option.
+The HTC Vive headset complete with two bespoke controllers and two base stations will set the average consumer back £499 plus P&P for us in the UK following a March 2018 price drop, making it a pretty competitive option.

 - Currys PC World, Leeds (Birstall)

 - Scan Computers International Ltd, Bolton

 So, what makes the HTC Vive Pre different to other virtual reality headsets that are on the market?
 Let’s first discuss the design of the headset.
 The HTC Vive headset is extremely comfortable to wear and features soft, memory foam-esque material around the edges to avoid any kind of skin irritation when being worn.
 The material can be easily switched out thanks to the use of Velcro, and the company provides users with two fits – wide and thin – for different shaped faces.

 It’s matte black in colour, and while no VR headset will ever look gorgeous, the HTC Vive does a ‘pretty’ good job.
 The outside is clad with sensors that help the base stations (which we come to below) track your exact location within the virtual space, and comes with a supported head strap that should take some of the weight off the front of your face.